- Welcome Message

 Sociology studies people and their behaviour/motivations/responses/interactions and the effects of society so combines extremely well with a wide range of other subjects – such as Psychology, Media Studies, English language or literature, History, Law, Business, Performance Studies and Sport.

 Where will it lead?

 Sociology is a good general basis for further general and specify studies.
 Many professional careers require understanding human behaviour and a greater appreciation of people and their relationships and lives.
 Such study will be of great value to anyone who wishes to follow a career working with people e.g. the Law, Nursing, Police, Teacher, Management, Social Work, Journalist, Prison/Probation and Criminology.

 Students who have studied Sociology at A -Level have entered University to study Social Science based degrees such as Applied Social Studies, Psychology, Media Studies, Criminology, Journalism, and Education.

 You might be interested to know…

-Students will be taught with a variety of teaching and learning strategies from small group work/team work and presentations to whole class discussions, role play, stimulus work research and games Students who study Sociology do achieve good results each year – it’s only what I expect!!!!!
+The course will be delivered with a variety of teaching and learning strategies from small group work/team work and presentations to whole class discussions, role play, stimulus work research and games Students who study Sociology do achieve good results each year.

 There aren’t any specific requirements as such – but it is useful if students like discussing and studying people.
-We like to have lively, enthusiastic students who like to argue and debate – SO IF YOU ARE INTERESTED IN PEOPLE, THEN AS/A LEVEL SOCIOLOGY COULD BE THE COURSE FOR YOU!!!!
+We like to have lively, enthusiastic students who like to argue and debate – so if you are interested in people, then A-Level Sociology could be the course for you!